 - Document all injuries and any damage to property.
 Get copies of accident reports, take pictures, keep receipts and invoices, keep notes of new symptoms, document time off from work, etc.

 - Get information from witnesses (phone numbers, addresses, statements, etc.).

 - Open a claim with the other person’s insurance company.

-- Do not give any statements to anyone other than the police before speaking with Carter Law.
+- Do not give any statements to anyone other than the police before speaking with Carter Injury Law.

 Statute of Limitations

 In the state of Georgia, you only have a limited time to file personal injury claims.
 The statute of limitations varies depending on the type of claim.
 This means that some claims must be filed sooner after your injury than others.
-Call Carter Law immediately if any of these things have happened to you.
+Call Carter Injury Law immediately if any of these things have happened to you.

-Type of Claim/Statute of Limitations
+Types of Claims/Statute of Limitations